The Cleansing Guide: Avoiding Breakouts (and Getting Skin Glowing)

 But since I also don’t enjoy the dullness and breakouts that go with not doing it properly I always try to make sure I am thorough about massaging in my cleanser.

-This means being really careful to get all those often forgotten places like the sides of the nose, neck, under the chin and around the hairline (all of which are common breakout spots).
+This means being really careful to get all those often forgotten, sneaky places like the sides of the nose, neck, under the chin and around the hairline (common breakout spots).

 It also means taking an extra couple of seconds more than I naturally would use to do it- since it takes around a minute of massaging a cleanser in to really break down all that makeup, dirt and oil.